-Thanks to £80,000 of OIF money an old, disused building in West Green Road is being transformed into a tap house and pizza place.
+Thanks to £80,000 of OIF money an old, disused building in West Green Road has been transformed into a thriving pub and pizza place.

 Serving a range of craft beers and sourdough pizzas it’s a labour of love from owners John Lewis, his brother, David, and local resident Oz Earl.

-The trio plans to open True Craft in August so we met with John to find out what tasty treats are in store for Tottenham.
+We met with John to find out how their tasty treats are going down in Tottenham.

 Why the name?

-“On one hand we are going to be a specialist in craft beer.
-Tottenham has some of the biggest, best known craft breweries in London and 50% of our taps will be Tottenham beers.
-And on the other hand we’re going to be making quality pizzas which is a craft in itself.
+“On one hand we’re a specialist in craft beer.
+Tottenham has some of the biggest, best known craft breweries in London and 50% of our taps are Tottenham beers.
+And on the other hand we’re making quality pizzas which is a craft in itself.
 So True Craft is a kind of play on, ‘true to the craft’”.

 “Well, the first thing has to be the breweries.
 As you understand more about beer you realise that a crucial component is freshness.
-Having the amount of breweries we have on our doorstep will ensure we get the freshest beer to make the beer we sell better than the rest.
-And this area, in particular, is crying out for a decent drinking establishment.
+Having the amount of breweries we have on our doorstep ensures we get the freshest beer so the beer we sell is better than the rest.
+And this area, in particular, has been crying out for a decent drinking establishment.

 And Tottenham is such an affordable place to move to, with great transport links, and I believe that it’s on the cusp of big things happening here.
 Lots of people are wanting to invest and we are seeing there’s a wave of businesses similar to ours opening.
 You’ve got High Cross café/bar, The Cause nightclub, Bluecoats pub, and Five Miles down the road which are all really cool, creative and independent businesses.”

-How did you hear about the Opportunity Investment Fund?
+How much of a factor was the Opportunity Investment Fund?

 How was the application process?

 “It was good.
 The paperwork takes a while, understandably, but it is better to be thorough.
-And being as thorough as it was has made us stronger and, as a result, we have now better planned out what we are going to do with True Craft.
+And being as thorough as it was has made us stronger and, as a result, we planned out for the better what we are going to do with True Craft.
 It’s also made us more confident.”